rimkute/blog/about.md

 permalink: /about/
 ategory: general
 ---
-# About

-I enjoy working at the intersection of domains whose underlying frameworks rarely converge yet unlock outsized impact when strategically connected.
+I enjoy working at the intersection of AI, industrial systems, and capital allocation, where the underlying frameworks rarely converge but the consequences are real.
+I focus on problems where technical depth, operations, and capital constraints collide.

-## Why This Matters

-I'm drawn to problems where technical depth meets operations execution and capital constraints.
-I like solving them—optimizing complex systems, making them safer, finding patterns across domains.
+I am drawn to systems that can fail in non-obvious ways: large-scale AI models deployed into safety-critical environments, supply chains that depend on a narrow set of minerals or jurisdictions, and businesses where capital is committed long before the risks are fully understood.
+My work is about making those systems more observable, resilient, and defensible.

-**What got me here:**
+### What got me here

-- Neural networks research in acoustics → understanding how systems learn and fail
+- **Neural networks in acoustics:** early research on how models learn structure from noisy sensor data.
-- Automotive systems engineering → learning to optimize complex, interdependent systems
+- **Automotive systems:** led global product development and manufacturing programs under tight safety, cost, and reliability constraints.
-- Investment banking and private equity → seeing how capital decisions get made under uncertainty
+- **Investment banking and private equity:** saw how capital decisions get made when information is incomplete and risks are asymmetric.
-- CEO roles (critical minerals recycling, advanced manufacturing) → solving problems at scale under constraints
-- MIT Applied AI (current) → diving deep into what's emerging in machine learning
+- **CEO/COO roles in critical minerals recycling and refinery-scale advanced manufacturing:** built plants and teams to solve hard technical problems under real operational and capital constraints.
+- **MIT (current):** staying close to what is actually emerging in machine learning, not just the headlines.

-I have authored patents in [automotive acoustics](https://patents.google.com/patent/US6767050B2/) and [electric vehicle battery recycling](https://patents.google.com/patent/US11682801B1/).
-I've led through restructuring, raised capital, and built technical teams that shipped real products.
+I have authored patents in automotive acoustics and electric vehicle battery recycling.
+I have led through restructuring, raised capital, and built technical teams that shipped products into production environments.
+Those experiences shape how I think about risk, resilience, and where leverage really sits in a system.

-I've learned to see patterns others miss, and I genuinely enjoy solving problems at these intersections.

-## What I'm Focused On Now

-I'm seeing the shape of the next problem.
-AI systems are advancing exponentially.
-Neural networks can solve perception problems at scales that were impossible ten years ago.
-But we don't fully understand them—neural network weights aren't intelligible, we can't explain decision boundaries, and we can't predict adversarial failure modes.

-Yet this is being deployed in critical systems: autonomous vehicles, defense applications, infrastructure control systems.
-Without full understanding.

-There's a supply chain story hidden underneath.
-AI compute demand is driving semiconductor scarcity.
-Semiconductors require rare materials.
-The US has a critical minerals shortage.
-The timing is misaligned with geopolitics.

-And the leadership problem is different now.
-You can't just be a great technologist.
-You can't just be a great operator.
-You need to integrate technical depth, supply chain reality, capital mechanics, and clear vision.
+### What I am focused on now

+AI systems are advancing quickly, but we still do not fully understand how neural network weights encode behavior, how decision boundaries form, or how these systems fail under adversarial conditions.
+At the same time, AI compute demand is stressing semiconductor supply chains that depend on a small set of critical minerals and geopolitical choices.
+Leadership teams are being asked to make multi-billion-dollar decisions inside that uncertainty.

-That's the convergence problem.
-It's why I'm focused on:
+That is the convergence problem.

-- How neural networks fail under adversarial inputs, and why automotive security models don't account for it
+- How neural networks fail under adversarial and distributional shift, and why current safety and security models often miss those risks.
-- Why vertical integration of critical minerals is the only real defensibility strategy
+- Where defensibility actually sits in critical minerals and advanced manufacturing, and when vertical integration is the only credible strategy.
-- How to evaluate deep tech companies when surface metrics mislead
+- How to evaluate deep-tech companies beyond surface metrics and narratives, using a systems and capital-allocation lens.
-- What separates companies that scale from those that fail
-- The gap between technical excellence and business reality—and how leaders bridge it
+- How leaders close the gap between technical truth, operational reality, and the stories they tell boards, regulators, and markets.

+If you are building or investing in any of these areas and want a blunt, systems-level view of the risks and opportunities, reach out.